psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 On Monday last, before the Mayor (James Eldridge, Esq.), Abraham Clarke and P. Scott, Esqrs.

-James Tansom was charged with having his dwelling house situate in the Tontine yard (part of whoch he lets out in lodgings to travellers), in a most filthy and unwholesome condition, prejudicial both to the inmates and the neighbourhood.
+James Tansom was charged with having his dwelling house situate in the Tontine yard (part of which he lets out in lodgings to travellers), in a most filthy and unwholesome condition, prejudicial both to the inmates and the neighbourhood.

 The Inspector gave evidence of the state of the place, which, in itself, was quite sufficient to breed a pestilence, and stated that he had given the defendant due notice to clean it.
 He had since visited it, and found it in the same condition.